Meteor-Community-Packages/meteor-collection2/README.md

 ## Installation

-Install using Meteorite.
-When in a Meteorite-managed app directory, enter:
+In your Meteor app directory, enter:

 ```
-$ mrt add collection2
+$ meteor add aldeed:collection2
 ```

 ## Why Use Collection2?